 Heidi B. Hammel joined The Planetary Society's Board of Directors in 2005.
-Heidi is the Executive Vice President of AURA, Inc (Washington, DC).
+Heidi is the Vice President for Science at AURA, Inc (Washington, DC).
 AURA is a non-profit consortium of universities and institutions that manages and operates astronomical facilities, including the Hubble Space Telescope.

 She received her undergraduate degree from the Massachusetts Institute of Technology in 1982 and her Ph.D. in physics and astronomy from the University of Hawaii in 1988.
 After a post-doctoral position at the Jet Propulsion Laboratory (Pasadena, California), Heidi returned to MIT, where she spent nearly nine years as a Principal Research Scientist in the Department of Earth, Atmospheric, and Planetary Sciences.